 Knee Tendinopathy | Tendinosis | Tendonitis

 Research continues to support the use of Platelet Rich Plasma Therapy in the treatment of knee tendinopathies.
-In medical papers being published in the last three weeks doctors found:
+Recent research has found:

 - Platelet Rich Plasma Therapy is effective for knee tendinopathy.1

 - Platelet Rich Plasma Therapy is effective not only for knee tendinopathy but also elbow, shoulder, and Achilles tendon problems,2 and other tendon problems.3

 - New research shows that a single local injection of PRP coupled with a program of eccentric rehabilitation for treating a chronic jumper’s knee, improves pain symptoms and the functionalities of the subjects’ knee up to 1 year after injection.4

 Tendonitis is the most common injury to the knee, although not the most well-known one.
 In general, it refers to an inflammation, irritation or tear of a tendon, the thick fibrous cords that attach muscles to bone.
 One of the most frequent types of tendonitis of the knee is pes anserinus tendonitis, which involves the pes anserinus tendons that lie on the inside and just below the knee joint and prevents the lower leg from twisting outward while running.